tomlqc/about-quantum/source/stories/complements/opti.rst

 Optimization by *Adiabatic Evolution* :cite:`Farhi_2000` solves *Quadratic Unconstrained Binary Optimization* (**QUBO**) problems, and is implemented on an :ref:`stories/complements/adiabatic:Adiabatic Quantum Computer`.
+It is based on the idea of setting a quantum system in its ground state (the hamiltonian is chosen for having a known ground state), and to slowly and smoothly transform this initial hamiltonian into the problem hamiltonian.
+If the process is sufficiently slow, the system will remain in its ground state.

-It is also a heuristic approach to solve optimization problems.
+It is a heuristic approach to solve optimization problems, as there is no general result about the required time or number of finite steps to transform the hamiltonian for the algorithm to work properly.

 .. ---------------------------------------------------------------------------